-However, it’s quite humane and is a good way to housetrain your furry friend, regardless of his age.
-If your precious pup has not been taken through a housebreaking course, chances are, you’ve got your hands full just with clean-up duty.
-Give yourself a break and get your furry pal housetrained as soon as possible. (more…)
+However, it’s quite humane and is a good way to house train your furry friend, regardless of his age.
+If your precious pup has not been taken through a housebreaking course, chances are, you’ve got your hands full just with clean-up duty. (more…)

 For those with furry companions, the comfort of their live-in buddies is of utmost importance.
 If your furry buddy is not at a doggie daycare while you work, leaving him home alone all day may not always be the best option.
-Take a call on how you will handle your pet depending on his personality.
-If he’s a laid back, home body, who likes to laze around the home all day, let him be. (more…)
+Make a call on how you will handle your pet depending on his personality.
+If he’s a laid back home body who likes to laze around the home all day, let him be. (more…)

 Summer has officially come to an end here in Alberta.
 The days are cooler and daylight is much shorter.
-It’s always great to be outdoors with your dog however, in the fall, there are a few things to be aware of to keep your pets safe during the fall months.
+It’s always great to be outdoors with your dog.
+However, in the fall there are a few things to be aware of to keep your pets safe.

-During colder times of the year typically spring and fall, mushrooms can start to appear.
-Most mushrooms are not toxic however a small amount of mushrooms are toxic to pets and can cause a lot of harm, serious illness and sometime death.
-Its always best to avoid all mushrooms all together.
-Mushrooms can be found almost anywhere such as in the lawn, garden and wooded areas.
+During colder times of the year, typically spring and fall, mushrooms can start to appear.
+Most mushrooms are not toxic.
+However a small amount of mushrooms are toxic to pets and can cause a lot of harm, serious illness, and sometime death.
+Its always best to avoid mushrooms all together.
+Mushrooms can be found almost anywhere such as in the lawn, garden, and wooded areas.

 Rat and Mice Season

-Its that time of year when mice, rats and rodents start to look for shelter for the cold winter months ahead.
-These rodents will be happy anywhere that protects them from the cold weather which typically mean homes, garages and sheds.
-Rat poisoning is one way many people will use to eliminate those types of pests.
-Be aware that rat poisoning could be anywhere.
+Its that time of year when mice, rats, and rodents start to look for shelter for the cold winter months ahead.
+These rodents will be happy anywhere that protects them from the cold weather which typically mean homes, garages, and sheds.
+Rat poison is one thing many people will use to eliminate these types of pests.
+Be aware that rat poison could be anywhere.